vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 vratas.
 Sarpapañcami-one should observe payovrata on 5th tithi and

-donate a golden snake to a brahmana; one would have no
+donate a golden snake to a brāhmaṇa; one would have no

 danger from snakes; HV I. 567 ( from Bhav.).
 Surpabali-Vide Smk 170-171 and H. of Dh. vol. II. pp. 821-824.
 Sarpariṣāpaha-pañcami—on 5th of Śr. śu.; one should draw on